orchestracities/documentation/README.md

 git commit, create a GitHub release for the version just tagged (e.g. `v2.1.4`) and upload the tarball to the GitHub release.

+Finally, update the `docs-site` Nix package to include this release.

 ### Publishing the site